dbsrv/ansible-automation-agent/README.md

 max_log_file_size:    268435456
 ```

 3) (Optional but recommended) Check status on remote `hosts`
-Automation Agent should be not running or not installed.
+Automation Agent should be not installed or not running.
 Run this ad-hoc Ansible command:
 ```bash
 ansible all -i hosts -a "service mongodb-mms-automation-agent status" --user johnny
 ```